 - On-premises: those wishing to integrate Microsoft’s groupware solution into their own IT infrastructure require a server license, which allows you to install the software onto your own hardware.
 Additionally, using Microsoft Exchange also requires client access licenses (CAL).
 These licenses either give you access to a specific device, which is then made available to different users, or a specific user is instead authorized to access different devices on the Exchange Server.
 It’s important to note that such CALs don’t include the user rights for the required client software (Outlook).

 - Exchange Online: as a part of the online service, Office 365, Microsoft also offers the groupware as a cloud service.
 In this case, Exchange Server isn’t operated on your own computer.
 Instead, it’s hosted inside the Microsoft Cloud.
 Access to the software’s functions requires a user subscription, known as a User Subscription License (USL).
 This allows you to use Microsoft Exchange Server as a SaaS and simultaneously keep things running within your own data center, enabling alternative solutions, such as hybrid hosting.

 - Exchange server hosting: the third usage model gives you access to Microsoft Exchange Server via a third-party provider.
-Generally, this involves working with a web hosting provider that has acquired a license from Microsoft that authorizes it to charge for using the desired groupware.
+Generally, this involves working with a web-hosting provider that has acquired a license from Microsoft that authorizes it to charge for using the desired groupware.
 This enables end users to book Exchange Server features in the form of on-demand tariff packages.

 The model best suited to your needs depends largely on the size of your company.
 Cloud-based solutions are geared primarily towards mid-sized companies, which normally lack the necessary means for installing and maintaining professional IT infrastructure.
 Basic data protection measures as well as complicated back-up procedures are both expensive and time consuming to implement on local IT infrastructure.
 By contrast, it’s up to the operators of large data centers to take care of such measures.